Enjoying Pumpkin Seeds Beyond The Holidays

-Pumpkin seeds have been featured in my Grow with Nutrition blogs and star in my upcoming book The Need for Seeds.
+Pumpkin seeds have been featured in my Grow with Nutrition blogs and star in my book The Need for Seeds.
 They have been used as a traditional medicine in regions around the world including China, India and Mexico for ailments including diabetes and treatment of worms or parasites.
 You can buy the seeds raw and shelled, raw and unshelled, roasted and shelled, roasted and unshelled.
 Let`s explore why and how you can enjoy pumpkin seeds 365 days of the year.

 With or Without the Shell?

 Pumpkin seeds with the shells (known as the husks) have more fibre, whereas the kernels (the part inside the shell) have more fat and protein.
 The shell isn’t a significant source of antioxidants, vitamins or minerals, however you will get three times the amount of zinc if you eat the seeds whole (with shell).
 In a 28 gram (one ounce) serving of whole (with shell), roasted seeds, you’ll get about 125 calories, almost 6 grams of fat, 5 grams of protein, 10 grams of carbohydrates and 5 grams of dietary fibre.
 In the same amount of unshelled seeds there will be fewer carbohydrates, fibre, but more magnesium.
 I recommend pumpkin seeds with and without the shell, as they both have beneficial attributes for us.